Union Calendar No. 26

 IN THE HOUSE OF REPRESENTATIVES

-Mr. Stauber (for himself and Mr. DeSaulnier) introduced the following bill; which was referred to the Committee on Transportation and Infrastructure
+Mr. Fitzpatrick (for himself and Mr. McCaul) introduced the following bill; which was referred to the Committee on Homeland Security

 This Act may be cited as the